Pokute/TopGeorgist/docs/Works.md

 	* The recipe
 	* The workDoer
 	* Input inventories.
-	* Output inventory.
+	* (optional) Output inventory.
+If no output is defined, uses a temporary committedItems inventory.
-	* The workIssuer, which can often be the workDoer.
+	* (optional) The workIssuer, defaults to the workDoer.

 ### Initialisation

 * A work tgo is created and inserted in WorkDoer's inventory.
+* For workIssuer, the work tgo is added to worksIssued array.
+The work has a workIssuerTgoId that points to the workIssuer.
 * If needed, temporary tgo's for virtual inventories are created.
 	* For each committer, a separate virtual inventory is created.
 	* That virtual inventory tracks committed items.